oracle/nosql-python-sdk/docs/tables.rst

     statement = 'drop table users'
     request = TableRequest().set_statement(statement)

-    # perform the operation
-    # wait for 40 seconds, polling every 3 seconds
+    # perform the operation, wait for 40 seconds, polling every 3 seconds
     result = handle.do_table_request(request, 40000, 3000)

 -------------
 Handle Errors
 -------------

 Python errors are raised as exceptions defined as part of the API.
 They are all instances of Python's :class:`RuntimeError`.
 Most exceptions are instances of :class:`borneo.NoSQLException` which is a base class for exceptions raised by the Python driver.

 Exceptions are split into 2 broad categories: